 One situation where you would want to consider the affects of a R-M-W instruction is a port that is continuously changed from input to output and back.
 For example, say you have TRISB set to all outputs, and write all ones to the PORTB register, all of the PORTB pins will go high.
 Now, say you turn pin RB3 into an input, which happens to go low.
 A BCF PORTB, 6 is then executed to drive pin RB6 low.
 If you then turn RB3 back into an output, it will now drive low, even though the last value you put there was a one.
 What happened was that the BCF of the other pin (RB6) caused the whole port to be read, including the zero on RB3 when it was an input.
-Then, bit 6 was changed as requested, but since RB3 was read as a zero, zero will also be placed back into that port latch, overwriting the one that was there before.
-When the pin is turned back into an output, the new value was reflected.
+Then, bit 6 was changed as requested, but since RB3 was read as a zero, zero will also be placed back into an output, the new value was reflected.